songster-sa/aws-sw-arch-associate-notes/readme.md

     - serverless
     - for logs, reports, click stream data
 - Macie
-    - security service to descover, classify and protect PII
+    - security service to discover, classify and protect PII
     - use machine learning and NLP, AI
     - use cloud trail logs
     - creates dashboards, reports and alerts